You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 UK Council for International Student Affairs (UKCISA) also have information on the Student Route Visa.

-For any advice on the Student Route visa application, please contact the International Student Adviser.
+For any advice on the Student Route visa application, please contact the International Office.

 If you'll be studying at AUB on a Student Route visa and are required to pay the Immigration Health Surcharge (IHS) as part of the application process, you'll be covered for any National Health Service (NHS) medical care you receive whilst in the UK on your Student Route visa.
 You'll need to pay for any prescription given to you by a doctor when collected from a pharmacy.